algolia/autocomplete/packages/website/docs/debugging.md

 title: Debugging
 ---

-This page is a list of debugging strategies for Autocomplete.
+Learn about browser-based debugging strategies for Autocomplete.

 ## Debug option to inspect panel elements